j-vseg/portfolio/PWA/README.md

 ## Installation

-You can open the application in Visual Studio Code and run npm install in the root of the prject to install all the needed packages.
+You can open the application in Visual Studio Code and run npm install in the root of the project to install all the needed packages.
 ```
 npm install
 ```